Attila Grandpierre: Physicist career

 He studied theoretical biology focused on Ervin Bauer's works.
 In 2009 his subject field of interest concerned the relation between astronomy and civilization.
 During 1995-1998 he worked with Professor Ervin László studying the physics of collective consciousness and the quantum-vacuum interactions.
 In 2011 he was an invited professor on Computational Biology at the Chapman University, California for six months.

 As physicist he had a strong interest in the problem of bringing the sciences and metaphysics together.
 He paid special attention to interdisciplinal science and complexity of living systems in 2008.
+He paid special attention to comprehensive science unifying the sciences of matter, life and mind, deepening the explanatory structure of sciences [7], complexity of living systems in 2008, the relations between astronomy and civilization in 2011, the living nature of the Sun in 2017, the ancient history of the Silk Road in 2021, and life-centred economics in 2022.

 Books

-As a physicist, Grandpierre published 10 books, 3 book chapters, more than 70 science and over 300 popular science papers.
+Grandpierre published 21 books, 7 book chapters, more than 100 science papers, over 400 popular science articles, edited some books.

-He wrote the Fundamental Complexity Measures of Life and Cosmic Life Forms chapters in the book titled From Fossils to Astrobiology (2008, Springer).